Board of Directors & EXECUTIVE ADVISORY COUNCIL

 In 2011, she served on the San Francisco Redistricting Task Force convened every 10 years after the Census results, that redrew the boundaries of San Francisco's 11 districts, laying the groundwork for the city's political future for the next decade.

-Marily has received many awards in recognition of her work: the Award for Excellence in Civil Rights by the State of California Asian Pacific Islander Joint Legislative Caucus (2010); Local (S)Hero Award by KQED to celebrate Women's History Month (2012); the California Woman of the Year Award (2013); the Kapit-Bisig Women's Human Rights Award by Westbay (2013); Community Service Award by Asian Pacific Labor Alliance (APALA) (2013); the Circle for Courage Award (2014) presented by the Women's Intercultural Network (WIN) to an individual who have demonstrated extraordinary courage in their life and work, willing to go where no one else goes physically, emotionally, professionally, and spiritually.
+Marily received the first SHEro Equalizer Award in 2015 presented by Hon.
+Fiona Ma, board chair of the California Board of Equalization.
+She has received many awards in recognition of her work: the Award for Excellence in Civil Rights by the State of California Asian Pacific Islander Joint Legislative Caucus (2010); Local (S)Hero Award by KQED to celebrate Women's History Month (2012); the California Woman of the Year Award (2013); the Kapit-Bisig Women's Human Rights Award by Westbay (2013); Community Service Award by Asian Pacific Labor Alliance (APALA) (2013); the Circle for Courage Award (2014) presented by the Women's Intercultural Network (WIN) to an individual who have demonstrated extraordinary courage in their life and work, willing to go where no one else goes physically, emotionally, professionally, and spiritually.

 Susie Quesada is President of Ramar Foods International, the leading manufacturer of premium Filipino Frozen Foods in the US including such brands as Magnolia, Orientex and Kusina.